-Father William Meninger recently spoke at the Assisi Institute's inaugural Kriya conference and shared the "necessary stages" of spiritual travel: purification, illumination, and union (emphasis mine).
+Father William Meninger recently spoke at the Assisi Institute's inaugural Kriya conference and shared the "

 In the first stage, purification, we confront our demons, attachments, and aversions.
 Through rituals, religious observances, self-discipline, and formalized prayers, we largely overcome our self-destructive tendencies, and we begin to hunger for a deeper, more personal experience of God.
 This hunger is often described as the "dark night of the senses," because those things that once brought us pleasure no longer do so.